AkiyukiOkayasu/osc/README.md

 ## Command line OSC tool

-gosc is a command line tool to send OSC in the terminal.
+gosc is a command line tool to send OSC.

 ### Send
 ```bash
 gosc send localhost 8080 /test 123 3.14 foo
 ```
-Any number of OSCC arguments can be added.
+Any number of OSC arguments can be added.
 Type is automatically determined (int32, float32, string only).

 ## Contribution

 Contributions are welcome.
-Please send me a pull request if you have any ideas.
+Please send a pull request if you have any ideas.

 ## LICENSE